 You can learn more about joining a local user group or starting a new meetup.
 In Navigating Events, you can learn about the different OpenStack events, from Summits to OpenStack Days, and find the event that's right for you.

 The OpenStack Foundation attends, speaks and secures sponsorships at various global industry events.
 We like to coordinate sponsorships with ecosystem members, especially when we are able to secure an OpenStack Pavilion on the show floor.
-You can see the global event calendar or contact [email protected] for more information.
+You can contact [email protected] for more information.

 If you are a marketer and are looking for open source and cloud computing events to get involved in, a working spreadsheet of upcoming events is kept here.